 Don’t forget to keep an eye out for the other names that sugar can go by.

 Consider your portion sizes.
 Often just a little less will still make you feel satiated and cut out a few unnecessary calories.

 Please also consider mindful eating paying close attention to how you eat.
 This can help moderate your food intake.

-On last thought.
+One last thought.
 Take a look back at the images in this post.
 What do you notice?
 I see that most of the foods to be avoided look bland and unappetising with the exception perhaps of the fruit juices.
-You fill up a plate with foods that don't fit into a healthy whole foods diets and you will see a whole lot of bland.
+You fill up a plate with foods that don’t fit into a healthy whole foods diet and you will see a whole lot of bland.